DravaMmonk/COMP90042_2026/README.md

 ### 8) Code Template

 You **MUST** use the provided [ipynb template](https://colab.research.google.com/drive/1CjlVXdEsioH_iGOHUbmrhimTLRXGJIt0?usp=sharing).
-You **may extend or restructure it, but core components** must remain for grading.
+You **may extend or restructure it, but core components** must remain intact for grading compatibility.

 ### 9) Data Usage